OmnisStudio/Omnis-JSFileZip/README.md

 Requires Omnis Studio 8.1.2 or above.

 The library uses Java Objects so the Java JDK or JRE needs to be installed and configured on your computer.
-For details about installing and configuring Java refer to: http://www.omnis.net/documentation/extendingomnis/index.jsp?detail=03javaobjs.html#chapter-3java-objects
+For details about installing and configuring Java refer to (follow the instructions in the 'Java Configuration' section only): http://www.omnis.net/documentation/extendingomnis/index.jsp?detail=03javaobjs.html#chapter-3java-objects

 ## Contents
 ### JSFILEZIP